palform/palform/packages/blog-docs/docs/keys/integrity.md

 ## Scope

 All standard Share Token links will contain key fingerprints.
-This feature cannot currently be turned off, and manually removing the hash from the URL will result in an error when submitting the form.
+You can **manually remove the fingerprints list** at the end of the URL to skip integrity verification, but this is done at your own risk.

 **Short-link URLs are not supported**.
 Fingerprints will not be added to short-link URLs (to keep them short), meaning key integrity checking will be skipped.